terra-campaigns/unsettled/campaigns/Book_01/directory/Sigisfarne/index.md

 A tax collector from the crown comes after every harvest.

 Sigisfarne sends a portion of the produce from the farms to the town to the south every harvest via riverboat.
-Multiple crop failures in the years leading to [Book I](../../index.md).
+Multiple crop failures in the years leading the year of 1025.
 This was impacted in [March](../../ep_004.md).

 ## Religion